KarolSU96/focus-nest/README.md

 ### Typography

 Nunito is this project's font.
-It's a sans-serif typeface designes by Vernon Adams.
+It's a sans-serif typeface designed by Vernon Adams.
 It's rounded letterforms give it a warm and friendly feeling, which nicely harmonizes with the calm color palette of the app.

 ### User Sories